 - Applying to have your fine reduced because of financial hardship.

-These reforms will not be implemented immediately.
+These reforms will not be implemented across all departments immediately.
 It is expected that some time will be required to allow the 120 Victorian enforcement agencies which issue infringement fines and the Director, Fines Victoria to make the necessary changes to operational processes, including IT changes and updates to policies, procedures and website content.
-The changes are expected to commence mid-2022.

-A person with a current COVID-19 fine who has been unable to pay should contact Fines Victoria by visiting the or calling Fines Victoria on (03) 9200 8111 as soon as possible to discuss the options available to manage their fine until the scheme commences.
+Where an individual is not eligible for the scheme, a person with an outstanding COVID-19 fine who has been unable to pay should contact Fines Victoria by visiting the , or calling Fines Victoria on (03) 9200 8111 as soon as possible to discuss the options available to manage their fine.

 This could include seeking an extension of time to pay or enrolling in a manageable payment plan.
 There may also be other non-financial mechanisms which will be available to the person, depending on their circumstances.